 For centuries Cosham remained a little village and it was overshadowed by Wymering.
 In 1801 the population of Wymering and Cosham was only 556.
 By 1901 it had risen to over 1,200.
-Nevertheless Cosham was still a small village. known for its inns.
+Nevertheless, Cosham was still a small village. known for its inns.

 In 1847 a railway was built to Portsmouth and a railway station was built at Cosham.
-For the first time it was possible to travel quickly and easily from Cosham and Portsmouth.
+For the first time, it was possible to travel quickly and easily from Cosham and Portsmouth.

 In 1881 a horse drawn tram began to operate on rails between Portsmouth and the village of Cosham.
-Nevertheless Cosham did not really grow until the early 20th century.
+Nevertheless, Cosham did not really grow until the early 20th century.

 In 1903 a tram called the Horndean Light Railway began running between Portsmouth and Horndean running through Cosham then over Portsdown Hill.
-The trams were called the green cars because they were emerald green and cream.
-For many Portsmouth people travelling to Horndean for a day in the summer was a big treat.
+The trams were called green cars because they were emerald green and cream.
+For many Portsmouth people traveling to Horndean for a day in the summer was a big treat.
 The light railway closed in 1935 and was replaced by buses.